fidwell/scRYMble/README.md

 4. Run `npm run build` to build the project.
 Compiled and minified .js files will be added to the `dist` folder.
 You can paste the contents of those files into your script manager extension.

 You can also use `npm run lint` to just run the linter to find style errors, or `npm run lint-fix` to fix them where possible.

+`npm test` runs the Jest test suite, which checks scRYMble's logic against saved HTML fixtures of real RYM pages.
+GitHub Actions runs the linter and tests on every push and pull request to `main`, and uploads the built files as an artifact.

+## License

+scRYMble is released under the [MIT License](LICENSE).